 What To Do When You've Made The Wrong Hiring Decision

-When you’ve hired the wrong person, it can be a real blow to your confidence and ability to judge people during the interview process; however, there are steps you can take to recover and stop it from happening again.
+Making a hiring mistake as a hiring manager can be a real blow to your confidence and ability to judge people during the interview process; however, there are steps you can take to recover and stop it from happening again.

-Establish why it is a bad hire
+Establish why they are a bad hire

 Consider whether they would be better in another role